ananyaarameshh-byte/MLPR-Lab5-KMeans-FaceClustering/README.md

 ### Cluster Visualisation
 ![Cluster Output with Faces](face_clustering.png)
 ![Cluster Output](clustering_centeroids.png)
+This graph shows the clustering of detected faces based on their hue and saturation values.
+Each point on the graph represents a face from the dataset plotted using its mean hue and saturation.
+I applied K-Means clustering with two clusters, and the faces were grouped based on similarity in colour features.

+The two different colours represent the two clusters formed by the algorithm.
+The centroids of both clusters are also plotted on the graph, which represent the centre of each cluster.
+From the visualisation, we can clearly see how the faces are separated into two groups based on their colour characteristics.
+This helps in understanding how K-Means clustering works on image features like hue and saturation.

 ### Template Prediction
 ![Cluster Output with Template faces](clustering_faces_centeroids.png)
 ![Cluster Output](clustering_template.png)
+This graph shows the clustered faces along with the template image based on hue and saturation values.
+K-Means was used to form two clusters and the centroids of both clusters are also plotted.
+The template image was processed separately and placed in its predicted cluster.
+From the graph, we can see that the template image lies close to one of the clusters, showing that it was correctly classified based on colour features.

 ## Key Findings
-- Faces were successfully clustered into two groups based on color features.
+- I was able to successfully cluster the faces into two groups using hue and saturation features
-- Hue and saturation are useful features for basic image clustering.
+- centroids clearly showed the centre of each cluster
-- The template image was correctly assigned to one of the clusters.
+- template image was correctly assigned to one of the clusters using the trained K-Means model
+- visualising the clusters made it easier to understand how similar faces were grouped together

 ## Conclusion
-This lab demonstrated how K-Means clustering can be used for basic image classification tasks.
-It also showed how feature extraction plays an important role in machine learning models.
+I learned how feature extraction plays an important role in grouping similar data.
+By using simple colour features like hue and saturation, I was able to cluster and classify face images.